nov314k/farmafit/README.md

 Use ASCII characters only.
 Decimal point separator (.) must be used for rational numbers.
 Decimal comma separator (,) is not supported.

-Once the experimental data is entered into the input file, execute `./farmafit file_name`, where `file_name` is the name of the input file.
+Once the experimental data is entered into the input file, execute `./farmafit -f file_name`, where `file_name` is the name of the input file.
+Note that the `-f` switch must be used.
 Relative and absolute paths can be used.
 Once the input file is processed, _Farmafit_ displays the results on the screen.

 ### Example input file